CGATOxford/UMI-tools/QUICK_START.md

     $ samtools sort mapped.bam -o example.bam
     $ samtools index example.bam

-We have steps up to this point and made the result available if you want to skip step 4.
-Get the file here (it will still need indexing):
+If you want to skip the mapping, you can get the file here.
+It will still need indexing (see "samtools index" command above):

     $ wget https://github.com/CGATOxford/UMI-tools/releases/download/v0.2.3/example.bam

+Again for macOS use the following to download:

+    $ curl -L "https://github.com/CGATOxford/UMI-tools/releases/download/v0.2.3/example.bam" -o "example.bam"

 Step 5: Deduplication
 ----------------------